-The Internationally Society on Thrombosis and Haemostasis (ISTH) and the European Association for Haemophilia and Allied Disorders (EAHAD) have announced an educational partnership to collaborate on components of the ISTH Gene Therapy in Hemophilia Education Initiative.
+The International Society on Thrombosis and Haemostasis (ISTH) and the European Association for Haemophilia and Allied Disorders (EAHAD) have announced an educational partnership to collaborate on components of the ISTH Gene Therapy in Hemophilia Education Initiative.

 Together, the ISTH and EAHAD will work with The France Foundation (TFF) to develop and distribute tailored educational materials for the primarily European hemophilia practice community, including: a survey for allied health professionals, train-the-trainer workshops, podcast episodes, an EAHAD 2021 conference briefing and other learning sessions.